lightningkite/mirror-kotlin/README.md

 //["string1","string2"]
 ```

-Make sure you call your setup function before attempting to serialize or deserialize things through reflection.
+Make sure you use your module to serialize or deserialize things through reflection.
 See [Mirror File](#mirror-file).

 ```kotlin
 setupFunctionName()